mmterpstra/DigitalBarcodeReadgroups/README.md

 Run bcl2fastq.
 This is ran on a paired end run starting from the main run folder.
 Note the `--use-bases-mask y*,i8y*,y*` and the `--minimum-trimmed-read-length 0` options.

  * `--use-bases-mask y*,i8y*,y*` will output the N6 random/UMI barcodes a second read.
 For Single End run only specify `--use-bases-mask y*,i8y*`.
  * `--minimum-trimmed-read-length 0` this will prevent the bcl2fastq software from truncating your N6 barcodes/UMI into sequences of NNNNNN because the software is set by default to mask the cycles with N these when they are less then 22nt long.
+Note: this might even be set to `5` but did not test it.
  * In the Samplesheet.csv it's also advised to turn on the Illumina adapter trimming when running PE sequencing.

+this code below is for running the analysis without adapter trimming

 ```
 bcl2fastq \